Fuego-fuego/react-hooks-state-and-events-codealong/README.md

 don't need to add any _new_ state for this feature.

-We can use that same `isOn` state variable, along with some conditional rendering, to get the button to display the correct border color:
+We can use that same `isOn` state variable, along with some conditional rendering, to get the button to display the correct background color:

 ```jsx
 function Toggle() {